Near-ring: Mappings from a group to itself

 Every near-ring is isomorphic to a subnear-ring of M(G) for some G.

 Applications

 Many applications involve the subclass of near-rings known as near-fields; for these see the article on near-fields.

 There are various applications of proper near-rings, i.e., those that are neither rings nor near-fields.

 The best known is to balanced incomplete block designs using planar near-rings.
-These are a way to obtain difference families using the orbits of a fixed point free automorphism group of a group.
-Clay and others have extended these ideas to more general geometrical constructions.
+These are a way to obtain difference families using the orbits of a fixed-point-free automorphism group of a group.
+James R. Clay and others have extended these ideas to more general geometrical constructions.